 Here are my takeaway points following a review of the available data:

-While I can certainly attest from my clinical experience to the challenges families face when parenting a kid with an autism spectrum disorder, the level of understanding about autism in the community has progressed to the point that having a child with the condition has become more socially acceptable.
-The same is true of Down’s Syndrome, which is caused by a specific chromosomal abnormality.
+I also suspect the level of understanding about autism in the community has progressed to the point that having a child with the condition has become more socially acceptable.
+The same is true of Down Syndrome, which is caused by a specific chromosomal abnormality.
 Mental health is still a taboo topic.
 It’s less stigmatizing to have a kid with an autism spectrum disorder than a kid with a psychiatric disorder.

 While experience suggests that families of kids with ASDs very much need purposeful and intentional outreach and support from a local church, this may be even more true in families of kids with psychiatric conditions.